 Retain a School Bus Accident Attorney in the Knoxville Area Today

 If your child was involved in a school bus wreck or if you were hit by a careless school bus driver, the Knoxville school bus accident lawyers of Nahon, Saharovich & Trotz can help.
 Severe and even life-altering injuries could result from an accident with a school bus, and a skilled attorney can be needed to protect your legal rights and identify all potential avenues of recovery.
 Our firm handles bus crash cases all throughout Knox County and Knoxville.
-We also assist those in Memphis, Nashville, Chattanooga, Jackson, and other parts of Tennessee.
-Call us toll-free at 800-529-4004 or complete our online form to set up a free consultation with one of our automobile crash lawyers.
-NST is the way to go.
+Call us toll-free at 800-529-4004 or complete our online form to set up a free consultation.